gdancik/chatgpt/README.md

 ### A prompt that uses ChatGPT as a tutor

 ```
-Please explain what each of the following lines from Rome and Juliet mean:
+Please explain what each of the following lines from Romeo and Juliet mean:

 O Romeo, Romeo, wherefore art thou Romeo?
 Deny thy father and refuse thy name,